dvdciri/MultiChoiceRecyclerView/README.md

 <img src="https://raw.githubusercontent.com/dvdciri/MultiChoiceRecyclerView/master/example2.png" width="250">

 ##Description
-This library has been created to help the integration of a multi-choice selection to the RecyclerView
+This libray make life easy when you have to deal with a multi choice selection on recycler view.

 ##Implementation
-The integration with Gradle is very easy, you just need the jcenter repository and the library:
+The integration with Gradle is really quick, you just need the jcenter repository and the library dependecy:

 ```java
     repositories {